- This event has passed.

 How can I participate in Fair Use/Fair Dealing Week?

-The level of participation in Fair Use/Fair Dealing Week is entirely up to each participant.
-Some will publish a blog post on fair use or fair dealing on one day during the week, while others might host events each day of the week.
-Below are some examples of ways to participate in Fair Use/Fair Dealing Week 2016:
+Your level of participation in Fair Use/Fair Dealing Week is entirely up to you.
+You could publish a blog post on fair use/dealing on one day during the week, or you might host events each day of the week.
+Below are some examples of ways to participate in Fair Use/Fair Dealing Week 2017:

 - Write a blog post on fair use/fair dealing.